zapier/visual-builder/docs/_docs/faq.md

 <a id="array"></a>
 ## I get a trigger error saying that an array is expected.
 How do I fix it?

-When you configure a polling trigger the Zapier platform expects to get a bare array of the trigger's items, sorted in reverse chronological order.
-But, very often, APIs will return a result _object_ that contains the array of items the trigger needs.
+When you configure a polling trigger, the Zapier platform expects to get a bare array of the trigger's items, sorted in reverse chronological order.
+But very often, APIs will return a result _object_ that contains the array of items the trigger needs.

 Let's look at an example.
-Building a "New Channel" trigger with Slack's API we might start with a request that looks like this:
+For a "New Channel" trigger with Slack's API, we might start with a request that looks like this:

 ![](https://cdn.zapier.com/storage/photos/1f84a3519ad4e78c3567cdbff8a4c1d3.png)